pedroar82/full-stack-open/part1/courseinfo/README.md

-# Exercises 1.1.-1.2
+# Exercises 1.3.-1.5

-This commit contains both exercises, i.e., it already contains the refactoring to the Content component.
+This commit contains the fional result of the exercises resolution.